munju/exampleBlog/README.md

 If a you want to have a clean install just delete the content of the db_data directory.

 ## Scaling it
+There are two ways to scale this example application:
-To scale this type of application you need to use an application like Docker Swarm or Kubernetes.
+1. By using a tool like Docker Swarm or Kubernetes.
 Those applications allow you to automate deployment, scaling, and management of containerized applications.
-You will still have to consider the db container needs to be persistent and is not stateless.
+2. By going into the cloud and use a provider like AWS.
+AWS has a service called ECS, which allows the deployment of docker containers and has the scaling tool like the above mentioned tools ready to use.

+With both scenarios you need to consider different mechanisms to apply the scaling.
+Horrizontal scaling for the statless container hosting the wordpress part and sequential scaling for the db container.